jv-amorim/Unity-Helpers/README.md

 - **TextureScale.cs**: Class with methods that allows the scaling of a texture.
 For most cases, just using the method `public static void Bilinear(Texture2D tex, int newWidth, int newHeight)` is sufficient.
 [This script was taken from the Unity Community Wiki](https://wiki.unity3d.com/index.php/TextureScale).

-### Virtual Keyboard Helpers (WINDOWS ONLY):
+### Virtual Keyboard Helpers:

+(WINDOWS ONLY)

-- **VirtualKeyboard.cs**: The class allows the opening and closing of the Windows virtual keyboard.
+- **VirtualKeyboard.cs**: The class allows the opening and closing of the Windows 10 virtual keyboard.

 ### XML Helpers:

 - **XMLReader.cs**: The class allows the reading of XML file content.
-The method `GetDataFromXMLFile(string path, string xmlTag)` gets the data enclosed by a XML tag.
+The method `GetDataFromXMLFile(string path, string xmlTag)` gets the content enclosed by a XML tag.
 Example: `<Username>Luke Skywalker</Username>`.
 This method doesn't work on tags that are children of another tag.

 ---